awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. Open the CodePipeline console and choose **MyFirstPipeline** from the list of pipelines\.

    The pipeline shows three stages and the state of the artifact running through those three stages\.
 It might take up to five minutes for the pipeline to run through all stages\.
 Although the deployment succeeds on the first two stages, just as before, the **Production** stage shows that the **Deploy\-Second\-Deployment** action failed\.
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-failed-third-stage.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. In the **Deploy\-Second\-Deployment** action, choose **Details** to see details of the failure\.
 You are redirected to the details page for the CodeDeploy deployment\.
 In this case, the failure is the result of the first instance group deploying to all of the EC2 instances, leaving no instances for the second deployment group\.
 **Note**